nxdir-s/go-hexarch/README.md

 ## Project Structure

-The following diagrams the projects directory structure
+The following diagrams the project structure

 ```
 .